A smart sleep system that helps cohabitating couples become more synchronized in their sleep routines.

 The app will be used foremost to set goals and initial preferences, but it also will function as a secondary notification of approaching bedtime and a dashboard of analytics of evening conversation energy, dynamics, and volume.

 The holographic candles themselves offer feedback to the users in their color.
-Each user has a different accent color on their app.
 The candle’s color will be somewhere in the middle of these two hues.
 This helps the couples get a sense of the balance in their preferred schedules, in terms of who is getting closer to their preferred schedule and who might be making more of a compromise.

 Considering these three areas, we developed two provocative future scenarios, each based on the concepts of utopia and dystopia to elicit reactions from the users as well as gauge their level of comfort with technologies.